 The third thing to remember, If we deny Him, He also will deny us, echoes Jesus’ teaching in Matthew 10, “Therefore everyone who confesses Me before men, I will also confess him before My Father who is in heaven.
 “But whoever denies Me before men, I will also deny him before My Father who is in heaven.”
 (Matthew 10:32–33, NASB95) Denial is not only a matter of faith but also of credibility.
 Our primary occupation in this world is to witness, to testify to the Gospel, God’s faithfulness and unfailing love, and how He has changed our hearts.
 Truth and integrity are vital towards this occupation.
 Think of denial as being the opposite of repentance.
 In repentance, we turn away from our sin and towards God.
 In denial, we turn away from God and towards satisfying our appetites or choose to protect ourselves instead of trusting God in all things.
 Even though Paul’s phrase in Timothy and Jesus’ teaching in Matthew seem to be final there is a striking example of denial, forgiveness, and restoration in the Gospels.

-This example of forgiveness after denial occurs during the Holy week.
+This example of forgiveness after denial occurs during the Holy Week.
 I’m sure you know who and what I’m talking about.
 Matthew records it this way, “Now Peter was sitting outside in the courtyard, and a servant-girl came to him and said, “You too were with Jesus the Galilean.”
 But he denied it before them all, saying, “I do not know what you are talking about.”
 When he had gone out to the gateway, another servant-girl saw him and said to those who were there, “This man was with Jesus of Nazareth.”
 And again he denied it with an oath, “I do not know the man.”
 A little later the bystanders came up and said to Peter, “Surely you too are one of them; for even the way you talk gives you away.”
 Then he began to curse and swear, “I do not know the man!”
 And immediately a rooster crowed.
 And Peter remembered the word which Jesus had said, “Before a rooster crows, you will deny Me three times.”
 And he went out and wept bitterly.”
 (Matthew 26:69–75, NASB95) Peter in his grief no doubt recounted Jesus words we have previously read.
-Christ’s earlier personal warning to Peter and his own arrogant declaration of steadfastness must have rang in his ears.
+Christ’s earlier personal warning to Peter and his own arrogant declaration of steadfastness must have rung in his ears.
 But that’s not the end of the story.

 The next time we see Peter he, along with John, are running to the tomb in response to the report of the women about Christ’s resurrection.
 Peter may have been in the upper room when Jesus appeared.
 More significantly is another after resurrection appearance of Jesus which occurred along the shores of Galilee.
 After repeating an earlier miracle of a gigantic, break the nets, catch of fish Peter runs to Jesus and falls at his feet.
 After breakfast had been shared Jesus challenged Peter three times about his love and charged him to care for God’s people.
 “So when they had finished breakfast, Jesus said to Simon Peter, “Simon, son of John, do you love Me more than these?”
 He said to Him, “Yes, Lord; You know that I love You.”
 He said to him, “Tend My lambs.”
 He said to him again a second time, “Simon, son of John, do you love Me?”
 He said to Him, “Yes, Lord; You know that I love You.”
 He said to him, “Shepherd My sheep.”
 He said to him the third time, “Simon, son of John, do you love Me?”
 Peter was grieved because He said to him the third time, “Do you love Me?”
 And he said to Him, “Lord, You know all things; You know that I love You.”
 Jesus said to him, “Tend My sheep.”
 (John 21:15–17, NASB95) Three times Peter denied, three times Jesus questioned his love, three times Peter is charged to care for God’s sheep.